Pawn structure: Rauzer formation

 Themes for White: d6 weakness, c4–c5 push, a3–f8 diagonal, queenside pawn storm.

 Themes for Black: d4 weakness, a1–h8 diagonal, f4-square, kingside attack, trading pieces for a superior endgame.

 The Rauzer formation is named after Rauzer who introduced it in the Ruy Lopez.
 It can also rarely occur in the Ruy Lopez with colors reversed.

 It is considered to give Black excellent chances because d6 is much less of a hole than White's d4.
 If the black king's bishop is fianchettoed it is common to see it undeveloped to f8 to control the vital c5- and d6-squares, or remove White's dark-squared bishop, the guardian of the hole.

 The Rauzer formation is often misjudged by beginners.
-In the position on the left, White appears to have a development lead while Black's position appears to be riddled with holes.
+In the diagrammed game position, White appears to have a development lead while Black's position appears to be riddled with holes.
 In reality, it is Black who stands clearly better, because White has no real way to improve their position while Black can improve by exploiting the d4-square (see complete game on Java (Applet) board).

 Boleslavsky Wall

 Openings: Primary: King's Indian.
 Other: English, Pirc, Ruy Lopez, Philidor, Italian Game.

 Character: Semi-open game, slow buildup.

 Occurs after exchange of pawns on d4.
 Name given by Hans Kmoch.

-Themes for White: exploitation of d6 weakness, e4–e5 and c4–c5 breaks, minority attack with b2–b4–b5.
+Themes for White: Exploitation of d6 weakness, e4–e5 and c4–c5 breaks, minority attack with b2–b4–b5.

-Themes for Black: attacking the e4- and c4-pawns, d6–d5 and f7–f5 breaks, queenside play with a7–a5–a4.
+Themes for Black: Attacking the e4- and c4-pawns, d6–d5 and f7–f5 breaks, queenside play with a7–a5–a4.

 The wall is yet another structure that leaves Black with a d-pawn weakness, but prevents White from taking control of the center and gives Black active piece play and an opportunity to play on either side of the board.